-How to implement an eCommerce platform for your business!
+How to implement an eCommerce store on your business website and sell products online

-Why did so many retail stores successfully trade out of the Coronavirus shutdown?
+Why did so many retail stores successfully trade through the Coronavirus shutdown?

 Well, it’s because many of these companies knew that they had to adapt to the COVID-19 situation and move their business online (Omnichannel).